Welcome to the Saint David’s Society of Savannah

 Oyster Roast

-Our celebration of Saint David’s Day, held the Saturday closest.
+Our annual celebration of Saint David’s Day, held the Saturday closest to March 1st.

 Annual Meeting

-Business meeting.
-Held June 22.
-Commemorating the Battle of Bryn Glas, June 22, 1402, when Welsh patriot Owain Glyndwr acheived victory over the Aenglish.
+The date commemorates the Battle of Bryn Glas on June 22, 1402, when the Welsh patriot Owain Glyndwr acheived a major victory over the English.